Indian Solar Power Sector

 With the November 17 deadline set by the UT administration for installing rooftop plants in kanal houses still two months away, the company expects more orders to come, he said.

-Hartek Group Chairman and Managing Director Hartek Singh said Hartek Solar would be targeting at least 100 rooftop solar installations in the city alone in the next six months, covering the residential, commercial and industrial categories.
+Hartek Group Chairman and Managing Director Hartek Singh said Hartek Group would be targeting at least 100 Rooftop Solar Project installations in the city alone in the next six months, covering the residential, commercial and industrial categories.

 July 2018 | Hartek Power Bags Substation Order From HSIIDC